Trump says his term is ending, transition will be orderly

 Hours earlier, Trump had appeared at a massive rally near the White House, where he continued to urge supporters to fight the election results and encouraged them to march to the Capitol in remarks that were peppered with incendiary language and rife with violent undertones.
 At one point, he even suggested he might join them — a prospect that was discussed by the White House but eventually abandoned.

-“We’re going to walk down Pennsylvania Avenue … and we’re going to the Capitol … we’re going to try and give our Republicans … the kind of pride and boldness that they need to take back our country,” he said.
+“We’re going to the Capitol,” he said.
+“We’re going to try and give our Republicans … the kind of pride and boldness that they need to take back our country.”

 Earlier in the rally, his lawyer, Rudy Giuliani, had advocated what he had called “trial by combat.”

-Trump’s tweets and video also drew the attention of the social media giants he has frequently maligned.
-The video was removed by Facebook, “because on balance we believe it contributes to rather than diminishes the risk of ongoing violence,” said the site’s head of integrity, Guy Rosen.
-Twitter took a more punitive approach, locking Trump’s account and warning, “Future violations of the Twitter Rules, including our Civic Integrity or Violent Threats policies, will result in permanent suspension of the @realDonaldTrump account.”

-Before Trump released the video, Republican lawmakers and former administration officials had begged the president to intervene as the violence spiraled.
+As the violence raged, Republican lawmakers and former administration officials had begged Trump to tell his supporters to stand down.

-“I called him.
-I think we need to make a statement, make sure that we can calm individuals down,” House GOP leader Kevin McCarthy of California told Fox News.

-A Senate ally, Republican Marco Rubio of Florida, appealed directly to the president in a tweet: “Mr. President @realDonaldTrump the men & women of law enforcement are under assault.
-It is crucial you help restore order by sending resources to assist the police and ask those doing this to stand down.”